 Athlete’s Heart Laboratory (St. Michael’s Hospital/U of T):The general objectives of the Athlete’s Heart Group are to examine the impact of long-standing, excessive endurance exercise on cardiac remodeling, providing the basis for a long-term follow-up study to identify specific factors contributing to development of atrial fibrillation in middle-aged endurance athletes.
 A broader goal for the Group is to secure significant funding to fully develop an Athlete’s Heart Centre that includes a sports cardiology clinic, national registry and a core program of research focused on cardiac remodeling, arrhythmia risk and primary/secondary prevention.

 Microvascular Research (St. Michael’s Hospital/U of T): Mandate of the Toronto Centre for Microvascular Medicine is to translate existing knowledge, concepts and techniques from animal models directly to human tissues and then on to clinical treatment.
 The goal is to correlate changes in human microvascular function with a specific disease process in patients, thereby making the first real in-road into ‘personalized medicine’.

-Large Animal Facility (Sunnybrook): Focuses on the integration of large animal models of cardiovascular diseases with novel imaging modalities such as x-ray, MRI, ultrasound, optical coherence tomography and CT scanning (including micro-CT).
+Large Animal Facility (Sunnybrook): Focuses on the integration of large animal models of cardiovascular diseases with novel imaging modalities.
 Research at the clinic includes various forms of vascular disease (chronic total occlusions and atherosclerosis) and myocardial damage.